 Devils Glen is a 5.1 mile moderately trafficked out and back trail located near Augusta, Montana that features a river and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until September.
+The trail is primarily used for hiking and is best used from June until September.

 Stop and take a peak at the water below to your left as much as possible, the views are great and you catch some amazing unexpected glimpses through the trees.
 Stop at the camp grounds and sit aloft a nice flat rock providing amazing views above and below.
 If you continue on, the terrain begins to vary- reminded me of something out of Lord of the Rings !
 So surreal and beautiful.
 Of course going on October 1st made for some great leaf color changing action as well.